+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade AACSB: Analytic thinking

-- 19) Which of the following is an examples of spending on factors of production in the circular flow model? - A) Tuan purchases a cappuccino at the student union. - B) Laurence rents a car to drive to a wedding in San Dlego. - C) Yvette pays \$50 to join a softball league. - D) The "Lucky Ducky" casino buys a new craps table for the casino floor.
+19) Which of the following is an examples of spending on factors of production in the circular flow model?

+A) Tuan purchases a cappuccino at the student union.

+B) Laurence rents a car to drive to a wedding in San Diego.

+C) Yvette pays \$50 to join a softball league.

+D) The "Lucky Ducky" casino buys a new craps table for the casino floor.

-- 20) All of the following are examples of spending on goods and services in the circular flow model except - A) Amanda purchases a new electric guitar to pursue her hobby seriously. - B) Chaitanya buys a new spa pedicure chair for her expanding nail salon business. - C) Hernan buys a pizza at Papa C's. - D) Lenny buys a new digital camera to take pictures at his son's graduation.
+20) All of the following are examples of spending on goods and services in the circular flow model except

+A) Amanda purchases a new electric guitar to pursue her hobby seriously.

+B) Chaitanya buys a new spa pedicure chair for her expanding nail salon business.

+C) Hernan buys a pizza at Papa C's.

+D) Lenny buys a new digital camera to take pictures at his son's graduation.

+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade AACSB: Analytic thinking

-- 21) Published in 1776, was written by Adam Smith. - A) "The General Theory of Employment, Interest, and Money" - B) "The Communist Manifesto" - C) "The Declaration of Economics" - D) "An Inquiry into the Nature and Causes of the Wealth of Nations"
+21) Published in 1776, \\\\\ was written by Adam Smith.

+A) "The General Theory of Employment, Interest, and Money"

+B) "The Communist Manifesto"

+C) "The Declaration of Economics"

+D) "An Inquiry into the Nature and Causes of the Wealth of Nations"

+Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to think like an economist AACSB: Analytic thinking

-- 22) Refer to Figure 2-11.
+22) Refer to Figure 2-13.
 Which two arrows in the diagram depict the following transaction: Stanley purchases the novel, "Night of Sorrows" for his summer reading pleasure.

-- A) J and M
+A) J and M

-- B) J and G
+B) J and G

-- C) K and M
+C) K and M

-- D) K and G
+D) K and G

-- Answer: D
+Answer: D

+Diff: 2 Page Ref: 51/51

-Topic: The Circular Flow of Income
+Topic: The Circular Flow

+\: Recurring

+Learning Outcome: Micro-2: Interpret and analyze information presented in different types of graphs

+AACSB: Analytic thinking

-- 23) Refer to Figure 2-11.
+23) Refer to Figure 2-13.
 Which two arrows in the diagram depict the following transaction: Lizzie Haxem hires "The Paint Pros," a professional painting company, to paint her home.

-- A) J and M

-- B) K and G

-- C) K and M

-- D) J and G